fabriziosalmi/DevGPT/README.md

 ### Tips

-- you can also ask it to improve a single file by typing `/improve `and paste the file content you want to be improved
+- you can also ask it to improve a single file by typing `/improve` and paste the file content you want to be improved
 - you can ask to add `/logs` and `/debug` snippets for a better troubleshooting
 - you can ask to evaluate compute resources needed to run the application by typing `/dim`
 - you can ask to create a README.md file for the application Github repo by typing `/repo`

-..and much more.. it is continuosly improved for any need ^_^
+..and much more.. it is continuously improved for any need ^_^

 Here's a list of valid commands and their uses: